 6. Outplacement Agency

 When large firms are downsizing or when some firm is shutting down, they engage an outplacement agency to place their displaced employees in other jobs.
 This is a very difficult task specifically during a downturn.
 Also, many of the employees terminated need to acquire newer skills to become employable again.
 Here, the fee is typically charged as a fixed fee per employee plus an additional fee for a successful placement.

 7. Services Firms (Manpower)

 These are firms that not only provide the manpower but also supervise them.
 Here the billing is not only for the resources but also for the output or a combination of both.

 8. Assessment Partners

-ATS or applicant tracking system is largely used by hiring organizations to manage their entire recruitment processes to include handling job role approvals, tracking applicants for each job, the entire assessment process of various stages, communication with candidates & hiring managers.
+ATS or applicant tracking system is largely used by hiring organizations to manage their entire recruitment processes including handling job role approvals, tracking applicants for each job, the entire assessment process of various stages, and communication with candidates & hiring managers.

-Many times it also includes VMS (vendor management system) which assists in handling candidates presented by various recruitment agencies and their billings & on-boarding.
-Many Applicant Tracking Systems are part of a comprehensive HR management system or an ERP system.
+Many times it also includes VMS (Vendor Management System) which assists in handling candidates presented by various recruitment agencies and their billings & on-boarding.
+Many Applicant Tracking Systems are part of a comprehensive HR management system or an ERP (Enterprise Resource Planning) system.

 12. Temping Payroll System

 These are essentially payroll systems integrated with client and candidate management tools.
 It would require a country-specific payroll engine (to handle employment-related statutory calculations/filings.
 It would further need integration with an accounting system to handle client invoicing and candidate/employee payments.